Hi-speed heist car chase recalled

 Upon leaving the store to investigate where the two people had gone, the employee saw them enter a vehicle together.
 After following the vehicle to acquire the license plate number, the employee returned to the store and relayed the license plate number, as well as a statement, to Blanchard.
 "As far as thefts go, this outcome is a success story," Blanchard said.
 "The property was recovered and the offender was arrested.
 The employee from Long Ago and Far Away did an excellent job of providing a very detailed description of the vehicle and it's occupants, which is what led to the police department locating the vehicle driving on Main Street."

 The vehicle was found driving near the Orvis Outlet Store.
 An attempt to pull the vehicle over was unsuccessful, and after continuing to drive down Equinox Terrace Road the car became temporarily stuck.
+However, the driver ignored commands to exit the vehicle, and instead managed to continue to drive away.
+The vehicle reached speeds of 60 MPH, according to Blanchard's affidavit.

 "Richards attempted to elude police, and led police on a short pursuit," Blanchard said.
 "The pursuit was quickly called off due to the danger that it presented to the public."